The bonus exploit granted by your attributes is called your trait.

 |REP||[1-3] Well-known, [4-6] egotistical||-|

 Alcoholic.
 You are usually drunk.
 While this can impair your judgment, it also enables you to shrug off injury.
-You are immune to the effects of mild intoxication on the status track, and you gain +2 SOAK when intoxicated.
+You are immune to the Drunk condition, and you gain +2 SOAK when intoxicated.

 Ambidextrous.
 You do not suffer the usual -2d6 penalty to attacks made while dual-wielding a double weapon or a secondary off-hand weapon.

 Asthmatic/anemic.
 Your poor health often prevents you from undertaking extended physical exertion.
 However, you have developed coping strategies which enable you to recover quickly from hardship.
 Once per day you may use one action to gather your strength and determinedly recover 1d6 HEALTH.

 Athletic.
 Brawny and strong, you are able to plow through difficult terrain.
 Difficult terrain does not reduce your speed.